TheCrazyT/BlenderMhwModelImporter/README.md

 Added debug-module wich is has disabled debug output on release package (faster).
 Cleaned up/structorized code.

+29.09.2018:
+Added possibility to import objects with by their lod-level.
+Added option to group objects by lod-level into the layers.
+Added dropdowns for some options (instead of checkboxes) to make the selection a bit better, because some options don't work together anyway.
+Added version number to the addon.

 Quick install instructions:
  Extract the files and folders of the archive into a new folder and copy that folder to: